rabstolaf/bwsys/01_installing-ubuntu.md

-# Training 1
+# Installing Ubuntu

 This is the first training document.
 This will take you through the steps for creating a virtual machine and configuring it properly.
 Then it will guide you through the process of installing Ubuntu 18.04 Server on that virtual machine.
 After that, there is a link to a website that can help you get familiar with the Linux Command Line environment.

 Before you start this training, make sure to have an image (ISO) of **Ubuntu 18.04 Server** downloaded and **VirtualBox** installed on your machine.